yosun/vrjamentriesblurbs/NumberTheStars/NumberTheStars.md

 >Innovation - what did you try that is new or unique in VR?
 For example, UI / user cues, multi-user interactions, visual/audio interactions, comfortable locomotion techniques, immersive control methods, or even extending the technology in some way.

 ## Controls:
 Gaze cursor via overlay with "tooltip" or helper text hovering about cursor.
-Tap to action.
+Tap to action .

 ## Mechanics:
 The user rotates their head, then aims (with a gaze cursor that may show a helper-tooltip) and taps to interact with in-game objects - mostly spheres or dots that you "tap" to connect, and turn into interesting things: